simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 Exporting additional directories on the NFS home server
 -------------------------------------------------------

-**Goal:** Export ``/var/nfs/share1`` located on the server which is also sharing home directories set up by the simp_nfs module.
+**Goal:** Export ``/var/nfs/share1`` located on the server which is also sharing home directories set up by the ``simp-simp_nfs`` module.
 Mount the share to ``/share`` on client systems.

-The ``pupmod-simp-simp_nfs`` module utilizes a NFS root share.
+The ``simp-simp_nfs`` module utilizes a NFS root share.
 Any directories shared out in addition to the home directories must be mounted to the NFS root and shared from there.
-To see how the NFS root is created see the simp_nfs::export::home module.
+To see how the NFS root is created see the ``simp_nfs::export::home`` documentation.

 The following example assumes you have set up the home server already following the instructions in the previous section.

 Server
 ^^^^^^

 Create a manifest in your :term:`site profile`.
 In this example the site profile module is ``site`` and the manifest ``nfs_server.pp``

 ``site/manifest/nfs_server.pp``;